-To assist the Academic Board to fulfil their responsibilities, annual course reports will be prepared by the Dean of Learning and Teaching.
-The internal process of preparing course reports will ensure that there is regular monitoring and improvement of all key facets of the College’s course offerings.
+To assist the Academic Board, Academic Standards & Risk (ASR) and the Learning, Teaching & Research (LTR) committees to fulfil their responsibilities, Annual Course Reviews will be prepared by the Dean of Studies in conjunction with the relevant Course Co-ordinator.
+The internal process of preparing these course reviews will ensure that there is regular monitoring and improvement of all key facets of the College’s course offerings.

-This policy sets the requirements for annual course reporting by the Dean of Learnng and Teaching and review by the Academic Board.
+This policy sets the requirements for Annual Course Reviews by the Dean of Studies and appraisal by the ASR and LTR committees for the Academic Board.

-The policy applies to the Dean of Learning and Teaching, all Coordinators and the Academic Board.
+The policy applies to the Dean of Studies, all Course Co-ordinators, ASR and LTR committees and the Academic Board.

-The Dean of Learning and Teaching will manage the process of preparing a brief course report to the Academic Board.
+The Dean of Studies will manage the process of preparing a brief course review to the Academic Board.

-The course review reports will include information on:
+The Annual Course Review will include information on:

 - The role of the course within the School, and College plans